 Hollywood-China Relationship Faces More Pressure as Chuck Schumer Calls on Trump to Block All Deals

-The increased regulatory pressure from Washington matches a harsh crackdown by Beijing's regulators on Chinese investment in Hollywood.
+The regulatory headwinds from Washington match a harsh crackdown by Beijing authorities on Chinese investment in Hollywood.

 Senate Minority leader Chuck Schumer issued a call to President Donald Trump on Tuesday to block all major Chinese investment in the United States as a means of pressuring Beijing to do more to deter North Korea's nuclear missile program.